Full Home Inspection vs. Pre-offer Structure and Systems Inspection:

 What are the differences?

-All home inspections have their defined scope and limitations.
-Here in Massachusetts, Home Inspectors are required to be licensed and to follow the state standards of practice for Home Inspections.
+All home inspections have their defined scope and limitations- that's how expectations are set - and how you know what your inspector is and is not doing/testing/inspecting/test-operating.
+Here in Massachusetts, Home Inspectors are required to be licensed and to follow the state standards of practice for Home Inspections (MA 266 CMR).

-However, in the event that a client wants to adjust the inspection or limit the scope of the inspection, they may do so, and the time allotted, the scope of items inspected, and the fee can be adjusted.
-A client can limit an inspection regardless if it is pre-offer or post-offer, or they can elect to have a full home inspection done pre-offer or post-offer acceptance.
-There are sometimes limitations placed on the buyers, however, where sellers only allow a certain amount of time to view the property pre-offer, which can make it difficult or not possible to get a full home inspection done.
+However, in the event that a client wants to adjust the inspection or limit the scope of the inspection, they may do so.
+The time allotted, the scope of items inspected, and the fee can be adjusted.
+A client can limit an inspection regardless if it is pre-offer or post-offer, or they can elect to have a full home inspection done pre-offer or post-offer.
+It is up to the client to decide what they want and how it fits into their offer strategy.
+Sometimes there are limitations placed on the buyers, where sellers only allow a certain amount of time to view the property pre-offer, which can make it difficult or not possible to get a full home inspection done at that stage.

 Chart depicting differences.
 Click here to see sample reports.